Last Updated: 04/13/2022 | April 13th, 2022

 What is the best neighborhood for budget travelers?

 The cheapest hostels in the city can be found in Norrmalm.
-For more affordable Airbnb listings, check out Södermalm (especially further south on the island) for more hostels and budget friendly hotels.
+You can also check out Södermalm (especially further south on the island) for more hostels and budget friendly hotels.

 What is the best neighborhood in Stockholm for families?